Accept Mobile Money on WooCommerce with the DGateway Plugin

 After going live, verify the following:

 - Make a small real purchase.
 Pay with your own mobile money account to confirm the full flow works with real money.
+Try a UGX 500 product.

 - Check settlement.
 Log in to your DGateway dashboard and verify that the payment appears in your transactions and that settlement is configured correctly.